Inspirational Quotes About Finding a New Job

 To lift your spirits, and quell feelings of discouragement, take a look at these quotes from some well-known and successful people.

-Note: These quotes can also be helpful to share with friends and family who are going through a long or difficult job search and need some encouragement and support.
+It might be helpful to share these quotes with friends and family who are going through a long or difficult job search and need some encouragement and support.

 THOMAS A. EDISON